patty3ty/IBM-Data-Engineering-Professional-Certificate/README.md

 # DataEng_IBM
 ## Description
-In this repo, I recap my solutions for the assignments for the 15-month IBM Data Engineering Professional Specialization on Coursera that I have done in less than 3 weeks.
+In this repo, I recap my solutions for the assignments for the 15-month IBM Data Engineering Professional Specialization on Coursera.
 The specialization contains:
-- Create, design, and manage relational databases and apply database administration (DBA) concepts to RDBMSes such as MySQL, PostgreSQL, and IBM Db2.
+- Master the most up-to-date practical skills and knowledge data engineers use in their daily roles.
-- Develop and execute SQL queries using SELECT, INSERT, UPDATE, DELETE statements, database functions,  stored procedures, Nested Queries, and JOINs.
+- Develop working knowledge of NoSQL & Big Data using MongoDB, Cassandra, Cloudant, Hadoop, Apache Spark, Spark SQL, Spark ML, and Spark Streaming.
-- Demonstrate working knowledge of NoSQL & Big Data using MongoDB, Cassandra, Cloudant, Hadoop, Apache Spark, Spark SQL, Spark ML, Spark Streaming.
+- Learn to create, design, & manage relational databases & apply database administration (DBA) concepts to RDBMSs such as MySQL, PostgreSQL, & IBM Db2.
 - Implement ETL & Data Pipelines with Bash, Airflow & Kafka; architect, populate, deploy Data Warehouses; create BI reports & interactive dashboards.​

 There are 13 courses throughout the specialization and a capstone project at the end: